manpagez: man pages & more

 upgrade.
 Link mode also requires that the old and new cluster data

 directories be in the same file system.
-(Tablespaces and pg_xlog
+(Tablespaces and pg_wal can

 The --jobs option allows multiple CPU cores to be used for

-copying/linking of files and to dump and reload database schemas in
+copying/linking of files and to dump and restore database schemas

-parallel; a good place to start is the maximum of the number of CPU
+in parallel; a good place to start is the maximum of the number of

-cores and tablespaces.
-This option can dramatically reduce the time
+CPU cores and tablespaces.
+This option can dramatically reduce the

 machine.